-Actions taken (alleged victim) Provide details of your discussion with parents/cares (if appropriate): You must consult with Victoria police and/or DFFH child protection to determine if it is deemed appropriate, parents must be contacted as soon as possible (within 24 hours of the incident, disclosure or suspicion) Have you sought advice from DFFH child protection or Victoria police? ☐ yes ☐no Is it appropriate to contact parent/carer: ☐ yes ☐ no List reasons if it is not appropriate to contact parent/carer: If contacting parent/carer, provide the following details: Name of staff member making the call: Name of parent/carer receiving the call: Discussion outcomes: CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT Planned actions: Include details on what follow-up actions have occurred to support that child for example referral to specialised services: Follow up actions: Support: Referrals: PROCESS OF REVIEW Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
+Actions taken (alleged victim) Provide details of your discussion with parents/cares (if appropriate): You must consult with Victoria police and/or DFFH child protection to determine if it is deemed appropriate, parents must be contacted as soon as possible (within 24 hours of the incident, disclosure or suspicion) Have you sought advice from DFFH child protection or Victoria police? ☐ yes ☐ no Is it appropriate to contact parent/carer: ☐ yes ☐ no List reasons if it is not appropriate to contact parent/carer: Est reasons in it is not appropriate to contact parenty earer.
+If contacting parent/carer, provide the following details: Name of staff member making the call: Name of parent/carer receiving the call: Discussion outcomes: CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT Planned actions: Include details on what follow-up actions have occurred to support that child for example referral to specialised services: Follow up actions: Support: Referrals: PROCESS OF REVIEW Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
 This will support you and your service to continue to protect children in your care and to reflect on your process and then need for any follow up action.
-Safety and wellbeing Current safety and wellbeing of the child Is the child safe from abuse and harm? □ yes □ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? $\square$ yes $\square$ no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? $\square$ yes $\square$ no If so have their wellbeing needs being met? ☐ yes ☐ no
+Safety and wellbeing Current safety and wellbeing of the child Is the child safe from abuse and harm? ☐ yes ☐ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? \square yes \square no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? ☐ yes ☐ no If so have their wellbeing needs being met? \square yes \square no